 Then there was astonishing cultural provision – It wasn’t just that there was an abundance of cultural offerings, but that the appreciation of culture clearly had mass appeal.
 The art galleries were always busy, and the Brecht production I attended was absolutely packed.
 And not just with the kind of people you might have expected to see in the West, where such things tend to be perceived as middle-class pursuits.
 In the GDR there was nothing elitist about going to a classical concert or opera: it was simply something enjoyable and stimulating that was accessible to all.

 Theatres and cinemas were heavily subsidized.
 People would often start queuing for concert tickets before dawn, even in the depths of winter, in order to be sure of getting them.
-Even though the opera tickets were still fairly pricey in relation to average wages, they bore no resemblance to the obscene prices charged in the West; and other cultural events were truly affordable for all.
+Even though the opera tickets were still fairly pricey in relation to average wages, they bore no resemblance to the obscene prices charged in the West.
+Other cultural events were truly affordable for all.
 Life in the DDR was enormously enriched by it.

 I may well have met one of his ilk.
-At a track and field meet of Warsaw Pact countries I chatted up an athlete carrying an eight-foot-long metal pole.
+At a track and field meet of Warsaw Pact countries I chatted with an athlete carrying an eight-foot-long metal pole.
 To test his English I asked him, ‘Are you a pole vaulter?’

 Public transport was basic but cheap.
 It got me from A to B efficiently.
 I was fascinated by the honour system for payment on transport.
 I got on a train, I put the fare in the box.
 No need for ticket collectors.
 It freed up labour.
-On the other hand goods were more often than not shoddy, badly handled and wore out in a jiffy.
-The plain cheaply made currency itself was derided as stage money.
+On the other hand, goods were more often than not shoddy, badly handled and wore out in a jiffy.
+The plain, cheaply-made currency itself was derided as stage money.
 This was all a sore point for Germans who pride themselves on their technical expertise and saw their efforts compared unfavourably with their Western cousins.
-This was obviously put down by critics to guarantees of employment by the state and lack of competition, leading to a lack of responsibility, bringing out leisureliness and laziness in some.
-Moreover all goods and services that were not necessities were thin on the ground.
-A time-consuming searching and waiting in line for “luxury” products such as tropical fruits.
-Time for a a new national anthem based on honesty, I thought: ‘O yes, we have no bananas. ’

 The delivery time for a Trabant 601, the cheapest car made in the GDR lay between 13 and 15 years.